 Nagar Kirtan, dance performance mark otherwise muted New Year celebrations at Singhu Border

-“Our New Year celebrations will happen when the government agrees to our demand.
-Until then, we will keep any festivities limited to religious rituals and speeches,” said Khushwant Singh Sidhu, who belongs to Jagraon village in Ludhiana.delhi Updated: Jan 02, 2021, 01:24 IST
+Nagar Kirtan, dance performance mark otherwise muted New Year celebrations at Singhu Borderdelhi Updated: Jan 01, 2021, 23:26 IST

 A seven-kilometre-long Nagar Kirtan attended by hundreds of farmers marked New Year at Singhu Border on Friday as protesters rung in the new year amid muted celebrations.